kcsadow/website/index.md

 <!-- img src="{{ site.url }}{{ site.baseurl }}/assets/img/BrooksHeader.png" -->

 # Katharine Sadowski, PhD Candidate
-## Cornell University, J.E.B.
-Brooks School of Public Policy
+## Cornell University, Jeb E. Brooks School of Public Policy

 <p align="center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/sadowski_kc.jpg" width="200" height="275">
 </p>

 # About Me
-My research interests are broadly policy analysis, labor and public economics, and the economics of education.
+My research interests are broadly policy analysis, labor and public economics, and the economics of education, especially Early Childhood Education.
 I employ a variety of methodological tools from econometrics to natural language processing and machine learning.
 I am on the job market this academic year seeking associate professor positions in policy, economics, or education departments as well as research-focused positions within the federal government.

 I am currently spending the bulk of my time on two projects.
 The first is a national childcare provider dataset for which I am actively collecting historic and real-time childcare data (see more [here](https://kcsadow.github.io/website/dataviz/)).
 The second is an approved [restricted-access Census](https://www.census.gov/topics/research/guidance/restricted-use-microdata.html) project examining the effects of minimum wage increases on childcare firms.
 These projects were sponsored in part by the [Horowitz Foundation for Social Policy](https://www.horowitz-foundation.org/2024) and the [2024 W.E.
 Upjohn Institute/RSF Dissertation Grant Program](https://www.russellsage.org/news/third-annual-dissertation-research-grants-awarded).